 Our mission is to bring glory to God through enabling ministry leaders and workers to possess the knowledge and practical skills to build and strengthen each household within the local church.
 Will YOU prepare to minister in the vital area of family and youth?

 Within the context of the two-year program of Sunset International Bible Institute, there are four sequential terms of study offered to second-year students focused on Family and Youth Ministry.
 These studies are intended to broaden practical ministry abilities as students are engaged in the textual studies of the two-year program.

-Through the Family and Youth Ministry track of classes, students are trained to reach the family with the gospel and facilitate parents and children to live within God’s unique design for family discipleship.
+Through the Family and Youth Ministry emphasis classes, students are trained to reach the family with the gospel and facilitate parents and children to live within God’s unique design for family discipleship.
 Spiritually strong families energize the local church with their willingness to engage the world with God’s love and truth.
 These family-based youth ministry studies offer the full or part time student, volunteer worker, or parents the training to make an eternal difference in the families of their church and community.

 - Term One: Family and Youth Ministry Foundations